Dhghomon/easy_rust/README.md

 This prints `'0', '', 'false'`.

-So `Default` is like the `new` function you usually see but you don't have to enter anything.
+So `Default` is like the `new` function except you don't have to enter anything.
 First we will make a `struct` that doesn't implement `Default` yet.
 It has a `new` function which we use to make a character named Billy with some stats.

 ```rust
 struct Character {